-My name is Jodi, and I am Mom to two young boys and to two fur kids, and I am definitely learning as I go!
+My name is Jodi, and I am Mom to two young boys, a German shepherd-husky mix, and two cats, and I am definitely learning as I go!
 I love nature, and I love natural remedies and homemade alternatives whenever possible.
 I created this page to share my experiences on this journey to Simple Family Remedies.
 Check out my posts, try the recipes, share your feedback and experiences, and ask any questions you may have!
-Visit the Classes page to learn about FREE upcoming classes on Facebook.
 Before you get too far on your own journey to simple family remedies, I have a few things for you to consider:

 Where to Buy the Ingredients

 Many of the ingredients used can be purchased at your local health market (or even your grocery store).
 For each post, the ingredients can also be clicked for a link to an online purchase on Amazon (excluding the essential oils).
 Amazon is an affiliate partner of mine.
 If you choose to purchase through the links I provide, you’ll get a great deal on the product, AND you’ll support me.
 Thank you!
 For the essential oils, keep reading; I discuss that next!